-There are potential risks that ECAIs with limited ratings could leverage on the Commission's amendments and produce credit assessments that are less conservative than the mapping would suggest.
-Subsequent monitoring of mapping reports should allow identifying these situations, which would warrant a mapping review.
+There are potential risks that ECAIs with insufficient ratings could leverage on the Commission's amendments and produce credit assessments that are less conservative than the mapping would suggest.
+Less conservative credit assessments would be associated with lower risk weights under the Standardised Approach, which would result in an underestimation of own funds requirements.
+Subsequent monitoring of mapping reports should allow these situations to be identified, which would warrant a mapping review.